roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Use TEE SDK to develop and build Intel SGX 2.0 applications.md

 -   An Intel SGX 2.0 application consists of two components:
     -   Untrusted component

         The untrusted component is an unencrypted part of the memory.
-If you store the code and data of an application in this part, the `main()` function of the application must also be placed in the untrusted component.
+If you store the code and data of an application in this part, the `main()` function \(the entry function\) of the application must also be placed in the untrusted component.
 In the preceding figure, the `main()` and `bar()` functions are placed in the untrusted component.

     -   Trusted component \(enclave\)